Get a free, no obligation personal loan quote with rates as low as 9.99%

 Watch Out For Loan Protection Insurance Scams

-When you’re thinking about applying for a loan and getting insurance with it.
-You need to be able to distinguish between an official policy and the fake ones dealt out by scam artists posing as lenders.
+It’s important to distinguish between an official policy and fake ones dealt out by scam artists posing as lenders.

-Many fake lenders will claim that loan insurance is mandatory in order for you to get the loan.
-However, loan insurance is not mandatory and no legitimate lender will ever ask for a payment upfront.
-In fact, asking for any kind of insurance or security deposit before a borrower receives their loan is illegal.
+Many fake lenders will claim that loan insurance is mandatory for you to get the loan.
+However, loan insurance is not mandatory, and no legitimate lender will ever ask for a payment upfront.
+Asking for any kind of insurance or security deposit before a borrower receives their loan is illegal.

 Know Your Rights

-First and foremost, understand that this type of insurance is in no way mandatory.
+First and foremost, understand that loan protection insurance is not mandatory.
 It is entirely optional.
 To gain loan approval or activate a credit card, you do not need loan insurance.
-In fact, there are consumer protection laws that are designed to prevent loan holders from getting taken advantage of.
+There are consumer protection laws that are designed to prevent loan holders from being taken advantage of.

 Financial institutions which are federally regulated are legally barred from a practice called coercive tied selling.
-Prohibited in Canada, this is when a bank or other financial company pressures you into getting insurance through an affiliate partner.
-Calling it a requirement for getting loan approval.
+This is when a bank or other financial company pressures you into getting insurance through an affiliate partner, calling it a requirement for getting loan approval.

-In order to sign up for loan insurance, you must offer explicit consent.
-That means that you must agree to enroll in loan or credit insurance prior to being charged for the product.
+To sign up for loan insurance, you must offer explicit consent.
+That means you must agree to enroll in loan or credit insurance before being charged for the product.
 You must be informed of the terms of the agreement, including the waiting period and the cost.
-Provided you agree, then you can get the insurance benefits.
+If you agree, then you can get the insurance benefits.

 Should You Get Loan Protection Insurance?

 Loan insurance is optional, so why should you consider paying a little extra for it?
-Here are a couple of reasons:
+Here are some reasons:

 Financial Protection

 Job loss is among the leading causes of insolvency.
-With loan insurance, you can protect your financial future in the event that you can’t keep up with your loan payments due to involuntary unemployment.
+With loan insurance, you can protect your financial future if you can’t keep up with your loan payments due to involuntary unemployment.

 Credit Score Protection

 Loan insurance can also protect your credit score, in a roundabout way.
-If you find yourself going through a difficult financial situation.
-With loan insurance, you won’t miss any payments.
-As such, your credit score won’t be negatively affected by a missed payment.
+If you’re going through a difficult financial situation, loan insurance can ensure that you won’t miss any payments.
+As such, your credit score won’t be negatively affected.

-Whether you lose your job due to layoffs, a disability or some illness, you won’t have to worry about keeping up with your debt payments.
+Whether you lose your job due to layoffs, a disability, or an illness, you won’t have to worry about keeping up with your debt payments.

-Nothing in life is without its risks; and, ironically, insurance is no exception.
+Nothing in life is without risk, and ironically, insurance is no exception.
 The name of the game is managing that risk so that you maximize the benefits while minimizing the likelihood of drawbacks.
-Potential issues with loan insurance include:
+Potential issues with loan insurance include the following:

 Added Expense

-You’re already paying the regular loan payments.
+You’re already making regular loan payments.
 Insurance is an added cost.
-Whether you pay it all upfront or each month, it means there is more money leaving your account.
-Yes, it adds a level of security, but only if your situation matches the fine print.
+Whether you pay it all upfront or each month, it means there’s more money leaving your account.
+Yes, it adds security, but only if your situation matches the fine print.

 Fine Print